Skip to content

 Transfers

-A Transfer object is created when you move funds between Stripe accounts as part of Connect.
+This is an object representing fund movements between Stripe accounts as part of Connect.

 Ref: Stripe docs